NCAR/ccpp-framework/doc/CCPPtechnical/source/CompliantPhysicsParams.rst

    type = real | kind = kind_phys

-* ``varname`` is the local name of the variable in the subroutine.
+* ``<varname>`` is the local name of the variable in the subroutine.

-* The dimensions attribute should be empty for scalars or contain the ``standard_name`` for the start and end for each dimension of an array.
-Default is 1, For example:
+* The dimensions attribute should be empty parentheses for scalars or contain the ``standard_name`` for the start and end for each dimension of an array. ``ccpp_constant_one`` is the assumed start for any dimension which only has a single value.
+  For example:

 .. code-block:: fortran